helikon-labs/subvt-backend/subvt-telegram-bot/RUN.md

 [Docker](https://www.docker.com/) using [Docker Compose](https://docs.docker.com/compose/) for convenience purposes.
 Follow the steps below to run the SubVT backend on Docker Compose.

+1. Make sure you have [Docker](https://www.docker.com/) installed on your system.
-1. Get your Telegram bots registered using [BotFather](https://t.me/BotFather).
+2. Get your Telegram bots registered using [BotFather](https://t.me/BotFather).
 You are going to need two bots if you want to run for both Kusama and Polkadot.
-2. Clone this repository `git clone https://github.com/helikon-labs/subvt-backend.git`.
+3. Clone this repository `git clone https://github.com/helikon-labs/subvt-backend.git`.
-3. Go to the [directory](../_docker/compose) where the Docker Compose files reside `cd subvt-backend/_docker/compose`.
+4. Go to the [directory](../_docker/compose) where the Docker Compose files reside `cd subvt-backend/_docker/compose`.
+5. Make the helper shell scripts executable by running the command `chmod +x *.sh`.
-4. Rename the [.env.sample](../_docker/compose/.env.sample) to `.env`.
+6. Rename the [.env.sample](../_docker/compose/.env.sample) to `.env`.
-5. Edit the `.env` file.
+7. Edit the `.env` file.
 Critical ones are:
    1. `KUSAMA_TELEGRAM_API_TOKEN`: Telegram API token for the Kusama bot.
    2. `KUSAMA_TELEGRAM_BOT_USERNAME`: Full Telegram bot username for the Kusama bot.
    3. `POLKADOT_TELEGRAM_API_TOKEN`: Telegram API token for the Polkadot bot.